 Seeing as practically every car system is commanded by means of electronics, this is also something that might give you a headache if you find your A/C system is working poorly.
 All the fuses, switches, relays and wires are interconnected to carry power to the A/C unit and operate safely as long as the operational conditions are normal.
 Furthermore, the electrical system is designed to shut down in case one of the components is malfunctioning to prevent electrical fires in the vehicle or the A/C system stop working altogether.
 Even though most of the air conditioning problems can be traced back to electrical malfunctions, they are not so easy to diagnose and isolate, so you should leave that to your mechanic.

 The blend air door is a small hatch inside the ventilation system which allows you to choose whether you want the HVAC system to heat up or cool down the inside of your car.
 If you turn the cooling feature on and all that comes out is warm air, then it uses the heat from the engine instead of drawing in cool air.
 Thus, the blend door is stuck and you are in desperate need of a mechanic to solve this problem for you since it cannot be reached so easily.

 Even though these are not the only problems you might come across when the temperature becomes too high for your pleasure in the car, they are the most common ones.
 They could not only make your life living hell on the road, but also turn driving into a dangerous affair.
 If your attention is drawn to how uncomfortable you are feeling while driving, you are not a safe driver, and are thus risking the lives of all those in the car with you as well as around you.

 Should you notice your car A/C blowing warm air, don’t compromise your safety and that of your loved ones.
-Come to our repair shops in Hamilton or Oakville and let our licensed mechanics put your car troubles behind you!
+Come to our repair shops in Hamilton or Stoney Creek and let our licensed mechanics put your car troubles behind you!